 X/Twitter to Charge $1 per Year for Users to Post on the Platform

-Twitter to charge new users $1 per year to post, starting in New Zealand and the Philippines.
+Twitter will charge new users $1 per year to post, starting in New Zealand and the Philippines.
 The company says the new subscription model will help to reduce spam and bot activity.

-In a surprising move, social media giant Twitter announced that it will introduce an annual fee of $1 for users to post content on the platform.
-The decision, which marks a significant departure from the platform’s previous free-to-use model, has ignited online and offline discussions and debates.
+In a surprising move, social media giant Twitter announced that it would introduce an annual fee of $1 for users to post content on the platform.
+The decision marks a significant departure from the platform’s previous free-to-use model and has ignited online and offline discussions and debates.

-In a move that is sure to shake up the social media landscape, Twitter has announced that it will begin charging new users $1 per year to post on the platform.
-The new subscription model, called “Not a Bot,” is designed to combat the harmful impact of bots and spammers.
+In a move that will shake up the social media landscape, Twitter has announced that it will begin charging new users $1 per year to post on the platform.
+The new subscription model, “Not a Bot,” is designed to combat the harmful impact of bots and spammers.

 What Twitter Says